 I’ve been passionate about books since I was four years old.
 Around the same time, I figured out how to hunt and peck on my parents’ electric typewriter—which, I assure you, was the height of technology at the time—and began attempting to create my own stories.

-I’ve always been an avid reader, devouring everything from Jane Austen and Leo Tolstoy to paperback romances.
+I’ve always been an avid reader, devouring everything from Jane Austen and Leo Tolstoy to paperback romances to nonfiction on a myriad of topics.
 Being a freelance editor and writing coach is my dream job.
 I’ve also followed several other paths, including counseling and teaching as well as journalism and book marketing.
 All these experiences have helped me develop my ability to provide thoughtful, supportive editing, coaching, and guidance to clients.
-I revel in the opportunity to build relationships with writers, and I strive to provide editing and feedback that is kind, professional, and constructive as well as honest, clear, and thorough.

 Random Facts (Just for Fun):